rust-lang/rustlings/CONTRIBUTING.md

 [[exercises]]
 name = "yourTopicN"
 dir = "yourTopic"
+hint = """
-hint = """A useful (multi-line) hint for your exercise."""
+A useful (multi-line) hint for your exercise.
+Include links to a section in The Book or a documentation page."""
 ```

 If your exercise doesn't contain any test, add `test = false` to the exercise metadata.